 Equipment

-You will probably find the easiest way to joint the chicken wings is with a pair of kitchen shears.
+I like to cut my chicken wings into individual pieces.
+The easiest way to do this is with a pair of kitchen shears.
 Failing that you can use a sharp knife and a chopping board.

-For baking the chicken wings you will need a large roasting tray or baking dish which I always like to line with baking parchment or tin foil to make washing up afterwards easier.
-This roasting tin comes with a wire rack so if you prefer to keep the wings out of the marinade while they are baking you can just arrange them on the rack.
+For baking the chicken you will need a large roasting tray or baking dish which I always like to line with baking parchment or tin foil to make washing up afterwards easier.

 Ingredients

-**You can get the complete list of ingredients and full instructions on how to make these sticky chicken wings on the printable recipe card at the end of this post**
+**You can get the complete list of ingredients and full instructions on how to make these honey-glazed chicken wings on the printable recipe card at the end of this post**

 This recipe will make enough chicken wings for 4 people.